Co-design of aperiodic sampled-data min-jumping rules for linear impulsive, switched impulsive and sampled-data systems: Results for sampled-data impulsive systems

 Then, the system \eqref{eq:mainsyst_imp} controlled with the rule \eqref{eq:rule1} is asymptotically stable for any sequence $\tkZ$ satisfying the range dwell-time condition $t_{k+1}-t_k\in[T_{min},T_{max}]$. \end{proposition} \begin{proof} The proof of this result is based on the consideration of the linear discrete-time switched system

 whose stability is equivalent to the original impulsive system.
 Using now the result in \cite{Geromel:06d} for discrete-time switched systems yields the result. \end{proof}

+The condition \eqref{eq:0} is not an LMI because of the products between $P_j$ and $\pi_{ji}$ but becomes so whenever the $\pi_{ji}$'s are chosen a priori.
+An approach based on stationary distributions of Markov processes is proposed in \cite{Geromel:06b,Geromel:06d}.
+Another one relies on the simplification of the matrix $\Pi$ (i.e. Lemma 1 in \cite{Geromel:06d}) or on an equivalent simpler condition \cite{Deaecto:13b}.
+However, these approaches do not directly apply to the current problem because of the uncertain parameter $\theta$ and the presence of the controller gains that need to be designed.
+It is unclear at this time whether there exists a similar way to solve this problem and a brute force approach may be necessary to appropriately select this matrix.
+A possible solution would be the consideration of a $\theta$-dependent matrix $\Pi$.
+This is left for future research.

+\blue{It is also worth mentioning that the approach based on Lyapunov-Metzler inequalities has been favored here as it is computationally more appealing than an approach based on the $S$-procedure \cite{Heemels:17} which is known to be less conservative but involves more decision variables (i.e. $2N^2(N-1)$ instead of $N(N-1)$ for the current one) and more inequality constraints.
+In this regard, the practical advantage of the approach based on the $S$-procedure is unclear.
+In spite of that, the conditions in the above theorem can be easily be extended to this more general setting without any difficulty.}

-The condition \eqref{eq:0} is not an LMI because of the products between $P_j$ and $\pi_{ji}$ but becomes one whenever the $\pi_{ji}$'s are chosen a priori.
-Moreover, when the state-feedback gains $K_i$ are to be computed, then the condition \eqref{eq:0} is not appropriate since it cannot be easily turned into a form that is convenient for design purposes.
-At last, the presence of the uncertain parameter $\theta$ at the exponential adds complexity to the overall approach.
-However, this latter problem has now been extensively studied; see e.g. \cite{Allerhand:11,Briat:11l,Seuret:12,Briat:13d} and subsequent works of the same authors.
+Finally, when the state-feedback gains $K_i$ are to be computed, then the condition \eqref{eq:0} is not appropriate since it cannot be easily turned into a form that is convenient for design purposes.
+At last, the presence of the uncertain parameter $\theta$ at the exponential adds some computational complexity to the overall approach.
+However, this latter problem has now been extensively studied; see e.g. \cite{Heemels:10b,Allerhand:11,Briat:11l,Seuret:12,Briat:13d} and subsequent works of the same authors.